ShadowDuke/OW_Traits-Plus/README.md

 - Added some of those traits for Courtier preferences

-- Most of the "gain" trait texts are yet to be translated - they will be added shortly

 - It is possible that more traits will be added in the foreseeable future

-- Partial german translation included
+- Full german translation included

 - Remember that you can press F8 ingame and search for those traits to see their info!